hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 - Three kinds of principal investigators (PIs, last author in a paper):

-  1. New PIs have never published in a specific journal.
+  1. New PIs who have never published in a specific journal.
-  2. Chaperoned PIs have published in a journal previously as nonlast authors.
+  2. Chaperoned PIs who have published in a journal previously as nonlast authors.
-  3. Established PIs have published in a journal before as last authors.
+  3. Established PIs who have published in a journal before as last authors.

 ## 2021-02-16 (completed on 2021-02-17)